 Fellow Disability Advocates:

 You, your family, and your friends who experience or know and care about persons with disabilities, also know how difficult it can be to navigate the state's system of services; or have a chance to become competitively employed without losing necessary government medical benefits; or become an integral and respected part of society.
-Addressing these and many other disability related issues is the work of the Kolb Foundation for Disability Education founded in 2004.
+Addressing these and many other disability related issues is the work of the Kolb Foundation for Disability Education.
 A part of our mission is to provide educational opportunities and helpful resources and services to persons with disabilities and the broader public regarding disability issues.
 In the recent past, such opportunities and resources include:

 •Referring persons with disabilities interested in employment to Vocational Rehabilitation and

-Seals of Nebraska to receive vocational training and information on work incentives.
+Easter Seals of Nebraska to receive vocational training and information on work incentives.

 •Presentations to the University of Nebraska at Kearney classes in social work, Multicultural